10 Things You Should Know About George H.W. Bush, But You Probably Don’t.

 The Franklin Cover-Up by John W. DeCamp

 J.L.
-Pattison voted Republican his whole life, including voting for George H.W.
-Bush and George W. Bush.
-Since being awakened to the fact that the left wing and right wing are part of the same bird, he has since stopped voting for the “lesser of two evils.”
+Pattison voted for George H.W.
+Bush in 1992, and his son, George W. Bush, twice.
+However, since being awakened to the fact that the right wing and the left wing are part of the same bird, he has since stopped voting for the “lesser of two evils.”